ThijmenGThN/swaparr/README.md

 ### Key Features:

-- **Automatic Detection:** Swaparr scans through all active downloads in your starr instances every 10 minutes (adjustable) to identify potential slowdowns indicating.
+- **Automatic Detection:** Swaparr scans through all active downloads in your starr instances every 10 minutes (adjustable) to identify potential slowdowns.
 - **Strike System:** Identified downloads are given a strike, and this evaluation cycle repeats periodically.
 If a download accumulates the maximum allowed strikes, Swaparr automatically removes it from your instance.
 - **Customization:** Swaparr offers customization options such as time and size thresholds, strike thresholds, and the ability to toggle aggressive strike behavior.

-> Beware: Swaparr is still in beta, things might change before reaching version ` 1.0.0 `

 ## Getting Started

+> [!WARNING]
+> Swaparr is still in beta, things might change before reaching version ` 1.0.0 `

 ### Prerequisites